seanh/seanh.github.io/_posts/2021-08-22-backup-fastmail-and-gmail-with-isync.md

     IMAP error: unexpected BYE response: System Error

+You just seem to have to re-run it when this happens.
+Can take a lot of re-runs to get through the first initial download of all your mail.

+Also this:

+    Warning: lost track of 39544 pulled message(s)

+Which doesn't seem to be a problem?

 ### Read the local copy with Mutt

 Once you've made a local copy of your email you can read the `~/Mail` folder with a local mail client like Thunderbird or [Mutt](https://mutt.org/).